Tottenham’s last 10 signings from the Football League – & how they fared

-Tottenham have enjoyed plenty of success in signing some of the best talent from the Football League, although not every buy from outside the top flight has worked out as expected.
+Tottenham have enjoyed plenty of success in signing some of the best talents from the Football League, although not every buy from outside the top flight has worked out how they’d hoped.

 We’ve taken a look back at Spurs’ last 10 signings from Football League clubs.